Poisson boundaries of monoidal categories: Preliminaries

 \subsection{Monoidal categories}

-The principal subject of this paper is \emph{rigid C$^*$-tensor categories}.
-By now there are many materials covering the basics of this subject, see for example~\citelist{\cite{MR2091457}\cite{arXiv:0804.3587v3} \cite{neshveyev-tuset-book}} and references therein.
-We mainly follow the conventions of~\cite{neshveyev-tuset-book}, but for the convenience of the reader we summarize the basic definitions and facts below.
+In this paper we study \emph{rigid C$^*$-tensor categories}.
+By now there are many texts covering the basics of this subject, see for example~\citelist{\cite{MR2091457}\cite{MR2681261}\cite{MR3204665}} and references therein.
+We mainly follow the conventions of~\cite{MR3204665}, but for the convenience of the reader we summarize the basic definitions and facts below.

 A \emph{C$^*$-category} is a category $\CC$ whose morphism sets $\CC(U, V)$ are complex Banach spaces endowed with complex conjugate involution $\CC(U, V) \to \CC(V, U)$, $T \mapsto T^*$ satisfying the C$^*$-identity.
-Unless said otherwise, we always assume that $\CC$ is closed under direct sums and subobjects.
+Unless said otherwise, we always assume that $\CC$ is closed under finite direct sums and subobjects.
 The latter means that any idempotent in the endomorphism ring $\End{\CC}{X} = \CC(X, X)$ comes from a direct summand of~$X$.

 A C$^*$-category is said to be \emph{semisimple} if any object is isomorphic to a direct sum of simple (that is, with the endomorphism ring $\C$) objects.
-We then denote the isomorphism classes of simple objects by~$\Irr (\CC)$ and assume that this is an at most countable set.
+We then denote the isomorphism classes of simple objects by~$\Irr (\CC)$ and assume that this set is at most countable.
 Many results admit formulations which do not require this assumption and can be proved by considering subcategories generated by countable sets of simple objects, but we leave this matter to the interested reader.

 A \emph{unitary functor}, or a \emph{C$^*$-functor}, is a linear functor of C$^*$-categories $F\colon \CC \to \CC'$ satisfying $F(T^*) = F(T)^*$.

 In this paper we frequently perform the following operation: starting from a C$^*$-category $\CC$, we replace the morphisms sets by some larger system $\DD(X, Y)$ naturally containing the original $\CC(X, Y)$.
 Then we perform the \emph{idempotent completion} to construct a new category $\DD$.
 That is, we regard the projections $p \in \End{\DD}{X}$ as objects in the new category, and take $q \DD(X, Y) p$ as the morphism set from the object represented by $p \in \End{\DD}{X}$ to the one by $q \in \End{\DD}{Y}$.
 Then the embeddings $\CC(X, Y) \to \DD(X, Y)$ can be considered as a C$^*$-functor $\CC \to \DD$.